-A one day course in the basic skills involved in spoon carving.
+A one day spoon carving course with Dave Hutton learning the basic skills involved in spoon carving.
 No experience needed but a willingness and ability to use hand tools is essential.

 You will learn practical tips and techniques on:

 • considering different types of wood suitable for spoon carving.

 • different types of spoon carving tools (gouges and knives) used in greenwood craft, and how to use them.

 • cleaving greenwood logs into billets ready for using a froe and an axe.

 • using a shave horse and drawknife to shape wood.